oceanprotocol-archive/OEPs/3/README.md

 ## Abstract

-The SONAR OEP is a specification for Ocean Protocol to publish and discover assets such as data sets, algorithms, infrastructure and so on.
+The SONAR OEP is a specification for Ocean Protocol to publish and discover ASSETS such as data sets, algorithms, infrastructure and so on.
+ASSETS are described by structured METADATA.

+Optionally this OEP extends to hold other datatypes such as actors.

+## What not

-This OEP does not focus on metadata structure, staking or curation.
+This OEP does not focus on the storage backend, METADATA structure or incentives around signalling.
-It's purely the mechanics of publishing and retrieval of assets.
+It's purely the interface for publishing and discovery of ASSETS.
-Optionally this might contain a basic framework for the actor registry without the identity platform.

 ## Motivation

 Ocean network aims to power marketplaces for relevant AI-related data services.
 The data services require to be discoverable and queryable, as well as consumable.

-ASSETS are DATA objects describing RESOURCES & SERVICES under control of a PUBLISHER.
+ASSET METADATA are DATA objects describing RESOURCES & SERVICES.
-A PUBLISHER is incentivized to PUBLISH ASSETS in order to make them discoverable for third parties.
+A PUBLISHER is incentivized to PUBLISH ASSETS on the ASSET REGISTRY in order to make them discoverable for third parties.
-A PROVIDER can discover ASSETS and give access to those ASSETS getting tokens in reward.

-PUBLISHER publishes ASSET METADATA on OCEAN DB CONSUMER queries OCEAN DB and finds ASSET METADATA CONSUMER resolves PROVIDER for ASSET METADATA
-CONSUMER creates ASSET SERVICE_AGREEMENT(token, proofs, ...) with PROVIDER CONSUMER consumes ASSET SERVICE from PROVIDER
+A CONSUMER can query the ASSET REGISTRY and find ASSET METADATA.

-ASSETS metadata are STORED on a decentralized REGISTRY.
+ASSETS METADATA are STORED on a decentralized REGISTRY.
-ASSETS metadata can be UPDATED.
+ASSETS METADATA can be UPDATED.
 Optionally with versioning.
-ASSETS metadata can be RETRIEVED from the REGISTRY.
+ASSETS METADATA can be RETRIEVED from the REGISTRY.
-ASSETS content can be RETRIEVED from the PROVIDER.
-ASSETS can have a status of DISABLED, which implies that the ASSET cannot be CONSUMED anymore.
+ASSETS METADATA can have a status of DISABLED, which implies that the ASSET cannot be CONSUMED anymore.

-PROVIDER provides SERVICE and PROOF
-VERIFIER validates PROOF

 ## Specification